 Even with one team member in charge, you won’t necessarily always have eyes on your monitoring tool.
 They can’t stay chained to their desk, after all.

 Make sure you have email or SMS alerts set up to notify you when extraordinary circumstances arrive.
-That’s what Mention Pulse does, and some other good marketing tools offer a similar service.
+That’s what Mention Spike does, and some other good marketing tools offer a similar service.

 To make the most of your real-time social listening tool, you need to be ready to react as quickly as possible.
 If you do, you give yourself an advantage over your slow-to-respond competitors.